libretro/docs/docs/guides/install-psp.md

     You currently need the have custom firmware(PRO-C) to run RetroArch on your PlayStation Portable.

 !!!
 Warning
+    Hardware or software changes on your device may damage your device.

+!!!
+Warning
     PRO-C must be running before running RetroArch, if you run RetroArch before running PRO-C, data corrupt error will occur.

 ## Prerequisites